sethyuan/logseq-plugin-kanban-board/README.en.md

 ## Features

 - Create Kanban boards using Logseq list data.
-- New cards can be created directly in the Kanban list.
+- New lists and cards can be created directly within the Kanban list.
 - Click on a card to open the block corresponding to the card in the right sidebar.
 - Drag a card to sort between the different lists.
 - Drag a list to sort the lists.